-In 2023, over 90% of the bpostgroup employees have received a training, created by the HR and the Compliance departments, about the Code of Conduct through in-class sessions for employees who do not have a professional email address or through a dedicated e-learning for the employees that received a professional email address.
-This training was built to be practical, insisting on best practices and processes to follow in case of doubt (first line of defense).
+In 2024, over 98% of the bpostgroup employees have followed a dedicated e-learning, created by the HR and the Compliance departments, about the Code of Conduct.
+Designed to be an annual exercise, this training was built to be practical, insisting on best practices and processes to follow in case of doubt.